 Our promise of safety

-We are proud of our safety record at Scout Adventures.
+We're proud of our safety record at Scout Adventures.
 We put young people first and follow The Scout Association’s Safety Policy and Child Protection Policy.

 In addition, the majority of our centres are externally accredited and hold the Quality Badge awarded for Council for Learning Outside the Classroom and the AAIAC Adventure Mark.

-At each our centres we have undertaken accreditation with a number of schemes dedicated to maintaining high quality provision in the outdoor sector.
+Each Centre has undertaken accreditation with a number of schemes dedicated to maintaining high quality provision in the outdoor sector.
 The accreditations and licenses outlined below, and assessed by independent industry experts, are designed to provide the necessary reassurance to teachers, youth workers, and other adults responsible for taking young people on adventurous activity experiences that our centres have all the necessary provisions in place to ensure you have a safe, enjoyable and educationally valuable adventure with us.

 Learning outside the classroom quality badge